SAP/openui5-docs/docs/Step_6_A_First_OPA_Test_1b47457.md

 The journey uses another structuring element of OPA called "page object" that encapsulates actions and assertions needed to describe the journey.
 Typically those are related to a view in the app but there can also be stand-alone pages for browsers or common functionality.

 > Note:
 > When you first start writing tests, you may find it difficult to figure out the correct control locators.
 The *Test Recorder* tool can suggest a solution in the form of a code snippet.
-For most controls, it can find a combination of matchers, that match a single control.
+For most controls, it can find a combination of matchers that match a single control.
 Then, all you need to do is copy the code snippet to your OPA5 page object.
 For more information, see [Test Recorder](Test_Recorder_2535ef9.md).
 >
 >